top of page

 MSN, APRN, FNP-C

-• Graduated with honors from Columbus State University in 2004 with bachelor's in nursing
+• Graduated with honors from Columbus State University in 2004 with a bachelor's in nursing

 • 20 years of experience in healthcare of which 14 of those years have been spent as a nurse practitioner